akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹 *console*: fix use of `InIfBoundary` and `OutIfBoundary` as dimensions [PR #11][]
 - 🩹 *docker-compose*: avoid starting bogus "akvorado-image" service
 - 🩹 *build*: make *Akvorado* compile on MacOS
+- 🌱 *orchestrator*: limit number of Kafka consumers in ClickHouse to the number of CPUs
 - 🌱 *doc*: add configuration for Juniper devices
 - 🌱 *docker-compose*: add [UI for Apache Kafka][] to help debug starter issues